-(f) For the purpose of carrying out its functions under this Act, two members of the Commission shall constitute a quorum and official action can be taken only on the affirmative Pub.
-L. 98-620 vote of at least two members.
+(f) For the purpose of carrying out its functions under this Act, two members of the Commission shall constitute a quorum and official action can be taken only on the affirmative

+Pub.
+L. 98-620

-See notes on omlited text.
+See notes on omitted text.